atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 This is where I think Logica really shines because when it comes to multiple tables, it will be more complicated that this.
 In Logica, it is easier to keep track of the column name changes from each table and the column that we joined them on.

 #### `OUTER JOIN`, and `LEFT JOIN`
-Here, Logica turns from nice and easy to a little bit complicated :laughing:.
+Here, Logica turns from nice and easy to a little bit complicated 😁.
 To do an `OUTER JOIN` or `LEFT JOIN`, we have to define the key that we want to join them on.
 Then we assigned the value using a function.
-Because of its complexity, I will use a dummy data (It is not actually dummy but just an excerpt taken from the whole data :laughing:).
+Because of its complexity, I will use a dummy data (It is not actually dummy but just an excerpt taken from the whole data 😆).

 ```python
 %%logica OuterJoin, LeftJoin